 Each year in the United States, millions of companion animals enter shelters as strays.
 There are many ways to prevent your four-footed friend from disappearing.
 These tips can help you beat the odds:

-• Be a responsible pet guardian.
-Keep your dog or cat safely confined or closely supervised at all times.
+• Keep your dog or cat safely confined or closely supervised at all times.

 • Spay or neuter your animal.
 The most effective way to prevent your companion animal from disappearing is to have them spayed or neutered.
 This will curb their desire to roam.